elasticrash/GeoExtGenericApp/README.md

 - Add/Remove Layers

 *Distant Future*
+- Search GeonetWork
--Maybe a Java BackEnd with SQLite to keep preferences and other stuff
+- Maybe a Java BackEnd with SQLite to keep preferences and other stuff